hanabi/hanabi.github.io/misc/2-Player.md

 - As stated in the main document, our group generally only plays games with 3 to 5 players, since 2-player games can be quite boring.
 Thus, the *Hyphen-ated Conventions Framework* is **not optimized for play with only 2-players**.
 - With that said, it is possible to use the Hyphen-ated convention framework to also play 2-player games.
 While not commonly done, it is still perfectly functional, and it is almost always possible to get a perfect scores with expert players.
 - This document provides some extra conventions that are used by our group while playing 2-player games.
-- The goal of these conventions is to get the highest average score for the classic variants ("No Variant", "Rainbow (6 Suit)", etc.) over N games.
+- The goal of these conventions is to get the highest average score for the classic variants ("No Variant" and "Rainbow (6 Suit)") over N games.
 Thus, they are designed to be quite conservative.
 If you are playing a more difficult variant, then it might be prudent to play more risky by disabling certain conventions (e.g. one-away saves, DDA) and adding other ones (e.g. positional discards).

 <br />